 And what happens with many agents learning how to sell final expense insurance is this…

 Upon getting the leads and prospecting them, you discover they’re not really all that interested.

 How do you find out if you’re getting double-dealed?

 It’s hard to say for sure.

-Partnering with a third-part lead house vendor gives you options.
+Partnering with a third-party lead house vendor gives you control.

 And just as important, the leads are fresher, meaning you’ll make more sales selling final expense insurance.

-Don’t get duped by people pushing final expense leads with no record of legitimacy.
+Don’t get duped by agencies pushing final expense leads with no record of legitimacy.

 What exactly is a “release?”

 When you contract with a final expense sales agency, you are contracted through the agency to the insurance carriers.